Length of Clip: 0

 How do you choose between a two-stage and single-stage snow thrower?
 Our snow thrower expert from MTD Products Inc reviews popular snow thrower options to help you decide which one is right for your snow clearing needs.
 He will also discuss some very important snow thrower safety tips to help keep you and your family safe this winter.

 There are four things to consider when choosing a snow thrower: surface, size, slope and snowfall.
-Check out the differences below to see what works for your driveway.
+Check out the differences below to see which would work best for your driveway.

 Get in a routine of checking your snow thrower parts for maintenance before or after each use. the vibrations of the machine can loosen nuts and bolts, which if not tightened can cause larger problems.
 Plus, the sooner you catch a problem, like a damaged spark plug or old oil filter, the less likely you will be to get caught unaware with the next storm.